rndusr/torf/README.md

     t.write(f)
 ```

-Everything is documented in the docstrings.
-Run `pydoc3 torf.Torrent` to read
+Documentation is in the docstrings.
+Run `pydoc3 torf.Torrent` to read it
-it.
+locally.
+It's also available [online](https://rndusr.github.io/torf/).

 Installation
 ------------